 Vigiling

 When a person starts the dying process it may take days to weeks before death comes.
 Vigiling is when loved ones take turns sitting beside the dying person to keep watch over them as they transition out of their body.
 Vigiling can provide comfort but also practical support for dying person to ensure they are clean and safe.
-A doula is trained to be able to identify the physical signs of dying and prepare to “hold the space” for the dying person.
+A doula is trained to identify the physical signs of dying and prepare to “hold the space” for the dying person.

 Holding the Space

 Holding the space is when the environment of the dying is treated as a sacred space.
-There may be low lighting, soft music and visitors offering gentle touching and sharing loving thoughts and words.
+There may be low lighting, soft music, and visitors offering gentle touching and sharing loving thoughts and words.
 A doula can help to “hold this space” for the dying to allow the dying person to be honored for the difficult work that is being done transitioning out of their body.

 Caregiver Respite

 The caregiver can be worn down and need time to themselves to maintain a healthy schedule and attitude for the dying.
+I provide a respite for the caregivers in this intense situation.
+Caregivers need to stay as refreshed as possible caring for the dying.
+Sometimes just a couple hours of rest away from the situation will do wonders for one’s state of mind.